cdown/chrisdown.name/_posts_todo/2024-01-23-reliably-creating-d-state-processes-on-demand.md

 ## Why would anyone want to test this?

-D states are frequently used in DMA transfers and other hardware interactions.
+D states are frequently entered while doing DMA transfers and other hardware interactions, and while waiting for certain kinds of kernel synchronisation primitives.
 DMA, for example, allows hardware subsystems to access the main system memory for reading/writing independently of the CPU, which is essential for efficient handling of large volumes of data.
-Programs generally must not be interrupted in the midst of such operations because DMA transfers are not typically designed to accommodate or recover from partial or interrupted reads or writes.
+Because this access is gated as part of the process context itself, programs generally must not be interrupted in the midst of such operations because DMA transfers are not typically designed to accommodate or recover from partial or interrupted reads or writes.

+{% comment %}
+TODO: process_mrelease seems relevant, but maybe a bit too deep?

+<small>(Well, on modern kernels, such processes can have their memory freed
+from the system perspective using `process_mrelease()` when they are scheduled to be killed, but this still doesn't change the fact that that memory can't be used until they are fully cleaned up, since the physical pages are still pinned by the device.)</small>
+{% endcomment %}

+For example, when a program reads or writes from your disk drive, what is typically really happening is that the disk drive's hardware is directly accessing the system's main memory to transfer data.
+This is achieved through DMA, which bypasses the CPU.
+Instead of the CPU reading data into memory and then writing it to the disk (or vice versa), DMA allows the disk drive to read or write directly to or from the memory.
+This direct pathway is more efficient, particularly for large data transfers, as it reduces CPU load and speeds up the data transfer process, but it also means that we must guard the process from interruption.

 These states can become a problem for things like init systems or containerisation platforms where these stubborn processes may block things like